Maple Dijon Chicken and Butternut Squash Dinner

 - This sheet pan meal is loaded with good-for-you ingredients.
 You’ll get tons of nutrients from the butternut squash, Brussels sprouts, and onion while the protein from the chicken makes this a complete meal that will really fuel you.

 - It is flavorful.
 I love when simple meals are packed with delicious flavors!
 The maple dijon dressing ties everything together and makes this easy healthy dinner truly special.

 Time saving hacks

 While this healthy dinner is easy, the most time consuming part of this sheet pan chicken and butternut squash recipe is prepping the veggies.
-Here are a few ways to save time in the kitchen and make getting this veggie-loaded dinner on the table that much faster.
+Here are a few ways to save time in the kitchen to make getting this veggie-loaded dinner on the table that much faster.

-- Use pre-cut squash and Brussel sprouts.
+- Use pre-cut squash and Brussels sprouts.
 I see these often in the produce section at many large grocery stores in the refrigeration section.
 Buying veggies that are already cut for you will save you time when getting this dinner together and into the oven and make this already easy dinner even simpler.

-The sheet pan meal is great as is, but you can also serve it on top of cooked rice or quinoa.
+This sheet pan meal is great as is, but you can also serve it on top of cooked rice or quinoa.
 The chicken and veggies are delicious on top of a salad or with a green salad on the side.

 Frequently asked questions